sgugler/sgugler.github.io/_posts/2019-12-29-book-review.md

 | The Nightingale	| Kristin Hannah	| other |	7 |	440 |

 If you like Goodreads (a website that tracks your reading and 'looks like it hasn't been updated since 2009' (Anna)), you can [check out my account](https://www.goodreads.com/user/show/21258671-stefan-gugler).
 I read many books on my phone and on the computer screen.
 When I bought them, I tried supporting local bookstores rather than Amazon.
 Concluding, I hope I could spark some motivation to take up a book you always wanted to get through in 2020!

+Thanks to Anna and Roy for reading through beforehand.